Upper Tier Handbook View

 Upper Tier: A tuition based, teacher taught, 30 week academic program for middle and high school students (grades 7-12).
 Classes are designed to help parents meet or exceed Pennsylvania home school law requirements.
-Parents at this tier help by providing monitoring supervision (determined by the number of classes their students are taking - up to a maximum of 12 hours a year).
-A monitor opt-out option is available for a fee.
-Details are available on the website under Alternate Monitoring.
+Parents at this tier help by providing monitoring supervision (determined by the number of classes their students are taking - up to a maximum of 16 hours a year).
+A monitor opt-out option is available for additional fees.

 At all tiers Cornerstone provide opportunities for field trips, achievement testing, learning fairs and social interaction for parents and students.